 With the annual H-1B Lottery and CAP season quickly approaching, the time to start planning is now.

-Join ImmiPartner and Bridge for a live Lunch & Learn webinar covering the upcoming H-1B CAP Lottery on Thursday, January 26th from 1:00 pm-2:00 pm CST.
+Join ImmiPartner and Bridge for an on-demand webinar covering the upcoming H-1B CAP Lottery.

 The webinar is aimed at helping HR professionals better understand the H-1B CAP Lottery process while also answering any questions employers have to better navigate CAP season.